 legal privilege otherwise available to the savings bank with respect to the

-supervisory information shall be the property of the Commissioner and shall be
+supervisory information shall be the property of the Secretary and shall be

 disclosure to any person except as provided in this Section.
 No person in